Olympic Team Rosters

 Show spoiler

-"To be merciful, one must first become strong."
+"To be merciful, one must first be strong."
 Sonya was left as a basket baby at a Tender sponsored temple.
 She doesn't know her parents and doesn't even know if she is half-elf or half-satyr.
 Though with her natural athleticism, many believe she is half-satyr.
 Being raised by Tenders, it was natural that she would become a Tender herself.
 Growing up, Sonya had two interests beyond serving Mera: rough and tumble play and listening to stories of legendary heroes.
 Sonya strives to become a great heroine herself, and trained hard to become a great warrior.
 She has a little bit of experience as an adventurer helping people in remote areas, but has mostly experienced fairly boring adventures such as guarding caravans that are never actually attacked.
 She is hoping to have a chance to prove her mettle in the Nonagon Games.
 If she does well, maybe ecclesiastical superiors will give her more leeway to go on quests in the future.
 Sonya Stats

 Show spoiler

-Willpower 6 Dexterity 4, Strength 4, Stamina 4, Appearance 2, Charisma 2, Manipulation 2, Intelligence 2, Perception 3, Wits 3 Simple Abilities: Alertness 1, Animal Ken 1, Athletics 3, Brawl 3, Dodge 3, Empathy 3, Etiquette 1, Expression, Intimidation 3, Investigation 1, Leadership, Legerdemain, Stealth 1, Subterfuge Trained Abilities: Archery, Commerce, Crafts, Enigmas, Hearth Wisdom 1, History 1, Medicine 1 (+1 first aid), Melee 3 (+1 maces), Performance 1, Politics, Ride, Sailing, Seneschal, Survival 3, Theology 1 Merits: Shield Proficiency Health Levels: OK, OK, OK, -1, -1, -2, -2, -3, -5, Incapacitated
+Willpower 6 Dexterity 4, Strength 4, Stamina 4, Appearance 2, Charisma 2, Manipulation 2, Intelligence 2, Perception 3, Wits 3 Simple Abilities: Alertness 1, Animal Ken 1, Athletics 3, Brawl 3, Dodge 3, Empathy 2, Etiquette 1, Intimidation 3, Investigation 1, Stealth 1 Trained Abilities: Hearth Wisdom 1, History 1, Medicine 1 (+1 first aid), Melee 3 (+1 maces), Performance 1, Survival 3, Theology 1 Merits: Shield Proficiency Health Levels: OK, OK, OK, -1, -1, -2, -2, -3, -5, Incapacitated

 Mera, named by Zeta Gardner